binkley/modern-java-practices/README.md

 [Batect](https://batect.dev/) is a cool tool from Charles Korn.
 With some setup, it runs your build in a "CI-like" local environment via Docker.
 This is one of your first lines of defence against "it runs on my box".

+You would not run Batect in your CI pipeline itself: use GitHub Actions (or GitLab equivalent).
+Batect is for your local build.

 See [`batect.yml`](./batect.yml) to configure.
 For this project, there are demonstration targets: